MichalMoudry/mrf-workflow-service/README.md

     - **/config** - Package with service configuration code.
 That includes functions for reading environment variables and config files.
     - **/transport** - Package with a source code for a transport layer of this service.
 This packages contains things like request validation, HTTP handler and more.
     - /service
-    - /database
+    - **/database** - Folder/package containing database layer of this service.
+This layer can be responsible for things like handling database queries, starting and commiting transactions.
     - **/test** - Folder containing additional tests outside of unit tests that are part of the main package.
         - /api - A folder containing .http files that are used to test workflow service's API.
 - **/.github** - A folder with YAML definitions of GitHub Actions.
-- **/repository_assets** - A folder with assets for this repository and not assets for this service.
+- **/assets** - A folder with assets for this repository and not assets for this service.

 ### Service architecture
 This section describes architecture of this particular service and no the entire system.
 Workflow service uses a layered architecture to separete concerns of handling requests, business logic and persistance (database) layer.